antnnmrcl/ManagingOurTalents/README.md

 ---

-*Built with ❤️ and 🌱 minimal carbon footprint*
+*Built with minimal carbon footprint*